Sri Lanka Women's Education

 You will volunteer from Monday to Friday, teaching for 2-3 hours per day.
 You will mainly be working with women from low-income families who are keen to expand their skills, get access to new opportunities, or simply take a break from their usual family-orientated routines.

 Your weekends are free to relax and explore.
-You can chill out on the beach, wander around historic Galle, or join one of the optional excursions which are organised by the local team.
+You can chill out on the beach, wander around the historic area, or join one of the optional excursions which are organised by the local team.

 Day in the life

 You will teach English to classes of 2-15 students.
 You can either teach individually or with other volunteers.
 The main focus of classes will be on spoken English and grammar, with less emphasis placed on reading or writing.